mdklatt/cookiecutter-perl-lib/README.rst

 Overview |travis.png|
 ---------------------

-This is a `Cookiecutter`_ template for creating a Perl library project based on the output of `Module::Starter`_.
+This is a `Cookiecutter`_ template for creating a Perl library project, and is based on the output of `Module::Starter`_.

 ..  |travis.png| image:: https://travis-ci.org/mdklatt/cookiecutter-perl-lib.png?branch=master
     :alt: Travis CI build status